lucasvegi/Elixir-Code-Smells/README.md

   ** (CompileError) client_app.ex:4: imported ModuleA.foo/0 conflicts with local function
   ```

-* __Refactoring:__ To remove this code smell, whenever it is enough, is better to replace ``use`` with ``alias`` or ``import`` when creating a dependency between an application and a library.
-This will make code behavior clearer due to improved readability.
-In the following code, ``ClientApp`` was refactored in this way, and with that, the conflict has previously shown no longer exists:
+* __Refactoring:__ To remove this code smell, it may be possible to replace ``use`` with ``alias`` or ``import`` when creating a dependency between an application and a library.
+This will make code behavior clearer, due to improved readability.
+In the following code, ``ClientApp`` was refactored in this way, and with that, the conflict as previously shown no longer exists:

   ```elixir
   defmodule ClientApp do